Ezra Taft Benson: Civil rights movement

 Benson viewed the civil rights movement as having been infiltrated with communists, who were using the movement to steer the United States towards communist policies.
 In his October 1967 conference address, Benson summed up his oft-repeated views, "Now there is nothing wrong with civil rights; it is what's being done in the name of civil rights that is alarming.
 There is no doubt the so-called civil rights movement as it exists today is used as a Communist program for revolution in America just as agrarian reform was used by the Communists to take over China and Cuba."

 In 1967, Benson asked McKay for permission to speak on "how the Communists are using the Negros to ... foment trouble in the United States".
 While McKay allowed Benson to speak on this subject, other church apostles were opposed to Benson's positions.
 (McKay did occasionally take action to limit Benson's use of the church to promote the JBS, such as when he deleted a couple of paragraphs from Benson's 1965 conference address after a complaint from Brown.)
 When Joseph Fielding Smith became church president in 1970, Benson was no longer given permission to promote his political opinions.

 Also in 1967, Benson gave a talk discussing his views on the civil rights movement at the anti-Communist/segregationist leadership school of Billy James Hargis, who published it in his Christian Crusade magazine.
 Benson approved this talk to be used as the foreword to the book The Black Hammer: A Study of Black Power, Red Influence and White Alternatives, which the Southern Poverty Law Center has classified as "racist".
-This book features a decapitated and bleeding African-American head, being used at the end of a hammer in the Communist hammer and sickle, illustrating the books theme that the civil rights movement was being used as a tool by communists.
+This book features a decapitated and bleeding African-American head, being used at the end of a hammer in the Communist hammer and sickle, illustrating the book's theme that the civil rights movement was being used as a tool by communists.
 Historian D. Michael Quinn speculates that the endorsement of this book by Benson may have been an attempt to curry favor with segregationist George Wallace, who several months later asked Benson to be his vice presidential running mate for his 1968 campaign.